awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 + M6g and M6gd instances feature an AWS Graviton2 processor based on 64\-bit Arm architecture\.
 + Mac1 instances feature a 3\.2 GHz Intel eighth\-generation \(Coffee Lake\) Core i7 processor\.
 + T4g instances feature an AWS Graviton2 processor based on 64\-bit Arm architecture\.
-+ A1 instances feature a 2\.3 GHz AWS Graviton processor based on 64\-bit Arm architecture\.
 + M4, M5, M5a, M5ad, M5d, `t2.large` and larger, and `t3.large` and larger, and `t3a.large` and larger instance types require 64\-bit HVM AMIs\.
 They have high\-memory, and require a 64\-bit operating system to take advantage of that capacity\.
 HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
 In addition, you must use an HVM AMI to take advantage of enhanced networking\.
 + Instances built on the [Nitro System](instance-types.md#ec2-nitro-instances) have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed